 With the increasing use of the phrase “Science Meets Art”, people are realising more and more how we can see the beauty in science.
 With this in mind, some major science publications have extended their social media presence to Instagram, so anyone interested in science or art can experience science through visual media.

-Here are 10 of the best Instagram accounts that share science with their followers.
+Here are our 10 of the best science Instagram accounts that share all things science with their followers.

 1. Science Museum

-Regular visitors of the Science Museum in London might enjoy their active Instagram account, which contains an array of relics and artifacts that are on display in the museum, such as human skulls, old cars and even a telephone from 1863.
+Regular visitors of the Science Museum in London might enjoy their very active Science Musuem Instagram account, which contains an array of relics and artifacts that are on display in the museum, such as human skulls, old cars and even a telephone from 1863.

 Visit NASA’s official Instagram account for beautiful image updates of the universe and planet earth taken by astronauts and other staff at NASA.
 Follow this Instagram account for stunning photos of planets and of ascending rockets.